CardiacImagingCharite/CardiacPerfusion/README.md

 Press "c" to configure and "g" for generate the Makefiles.

+    make
-    make sudo make install
+    sudo make install

 #### VTK

-You may have to install `libosmesa6-dev`
+You may have to install `libosmesa6-dev`, `libgl1-mesa-dev` and `libst-dev`

     sudo apt-get install libosmesa6-dev
+    sudo apt-get install libgl1-mesa-dev
+    sudo apt-get install libxt-dev

 Download and extract vtk 5.8. source.
 Create a build directory